 (a) ’climate loss or damage to or destruction of’ means impact(s) of one or more of the following occurrences, unrestricted by State or jurisdictional boundaries: (i) rising sea-levels, (ii) hurricanes, typhoons or cyclones, (iii) earthquakes, (iv) other climate occurrences;

-(b) ’ecosystems’ means means a biological community of interdependent living organisms and their physical environment;
+(b) ’ecosystems’ means means a biological community of interdependent inhabitants and their physical environment;

-(c) ’territory(ies)’ means one or more of the following habitats, unrestricted by State or jurisdictional boundaries: (i) terrestrial, (ii) fresh-water, (iii) marine, (iv) other natural habitat;
+(c) ’territory(ies)’ means one or more of the following habitats, unrestricted by State or jurisdictional boundaries: (i) terrestrial, (ii) fresh-water, marine or high seas, (iii) atmosphere, (iv) other natural habitats;

 (d) ‘peaceful enjoyment’ means peace, health and cultural integrity;

 (e) ‘inhabitants’ means indigenous occupants and/or settled communities of a territory consisting of one or more of the following: (i) humans, (ii) animals, fish, birds or insects, (iii) plant species, (iv) other living organisms.

 4. For the purposes of paragraph 1: the Paris Agreement of 4 November 2016 shall be considered to be established premise for prior knowledge by State, corporate or any other entity’s senior person, or any other person of superior responsibility.

 - The perpetrator’s acts or omissions caused, contributed to, or may be expected to cause or contribute to serious ecological, climate or cultural loss or damage to, or destruction of ecosystem(s) of a given territory(ies).

 - The perpetrator’s activity has or will severely diminish peaceful enjoyment by the inhabitants.